-In film and photography, depth of field is the distance between objects that appear acceptably sharp in an image.
+In film, photography and videography, depth of field is the distance between objects that appear acceptably sharp in an image.
 Creative professionals use depth of field as an aesthetic tool; making use of shallow or deep focus for various applications.
 Shallow focus allows subjects to be isolated from the background, while deep focus can be nearly infinite.

 Understanding circles of confusion